 Combined anterior and posterior fusion

-The fusion can be in situ or with correction by traction, bracing, or instrumentation, although instrumentation should be used only to maintain correction and not to produce correction.
+The fusion can be in situ or with correction by traction, bracing, or instrumentation, though instrumentation should be used only to maintain correction and not to produce correction.

 In a retrospective cohort study by Vitale et al, pulmonary function and quality of life were measured in 21 children treated with early spinal fusion for progressive congenital scoliosis.
 The patients were divided into two groups: those receiving thoracic fusion and those receiving nonthoracic fusion.
 The patients who underwent thoracic fusion had shorter spines, worse pulmonary function, and more pain, results that might support consideration of alternatives such as growing rods, epiphysiodesis, or distraction thoracoplasty.